 Japan has one of the most revolutionary culinary scenes in the world, with people flocking from all over the globe to sample the country’s delights.
-There’s so much more to Japan than sushi; chefs put so much attention to detail, care and passion into every morsel, what you are left with is some of the simplest but most outstanding flavours.
-Across the whole of Tokyo, there are 217 Michelin-starred restaurants in total, which is more than any other city in the world.
-Plus, there are 11 restaurants in Tokyo all earning three-stars in 2020.
+There’s so much more to Japan than sushi; chefs put so much attention to detail, care and passion into every morsel, what you are left with is some of the simplest but most outstanding flavors.
+Across the whole of Tokyo, there are 200 Michelin-starred restaurants in total, which is more than any other city in the world.
 But, if you have to visit just one top Michelin star restaurant in Tokyo, take a trip to Den.

 Run by award-winning Chef Zaiyu Hasegawa, Den really is at the top of its game.
 Hasegawa aimed to deviate from the refined but often repetitive Japanese stereotypes and cook his own, much more personal creations.
 You’ll find dishes that will blow your mind and eat things that you probably never thought you would.
 For example, sardines with liver paste and sesame rice, pork with root vegetables and lime and the incredibly surprising Den’s salad which comes with a stuffed ant!